galway-dentists-family-smiling

 • You should also brush your teeth after drinking such products with fluoride toothpaste, and you may also want to consider rinsing out your mouth with a good fluoride mouthwash.

 • Finally, it is important that you arrange to visit your dentists regularly for a check-up.
 They will be able to spot any problems before the issues get any worse.
-If left for too long having a filling may be the least of your worries, you may find yourself being faced with having your dentists in Galway removing one or some of your teeth.
+If left for too long, having a filling may be the least of your worries; you may be faced with having your dentists in Galway remove one or some of your teeth.

-Hopefully, the information we’ve provided above will help to ensure that you aren’t faced with any real dental issues in the future.
-If you would like more information about proper dental care then please give us here at Galway Dentists a call on 091 582222.
+Hopefully, the information we’ve provided above will help ensure that you aren’t faced with any real dental issues.
+If you would like more information about proper dental care, then please give us here at Galway Dentists a call on 091 582222.
 Alternatively, email us at [email protected] and we will contact you to discuss your requirements further.